GreenSaladLeaf/Bike-Share/README.md

 ORDER BY station_id
 ```

-- To identify if the rest of the duplicate station ids are due to changes over time:
+##### Validating Time-Based Changes
+To confirm whether duplicate station IDs represent changes over time, the query examines the first and last occurrences for each combination of station ID and station name.

 ```sql
 WITH formatted_data AS (
   -- Refer to step 3